10 Tips for Working from Home—A Mother’s Perspective

 - Dress for success.
 Maybe it sounds ridiculous but getting dressed as if you were headed to work is good for your routine and helps you set boundaries.
 Studies have also shown that clothing affects your work.
 Researchers Joy V. Peluchette and Katherine Karl conducted a study that found participants reported feeling more authoritative, trustworthy, and competent when wearing formal business attire.
 And a similar study from Northwestern University found that certain clothing can influence the wearer’s psychological processes.
 Plus, if you’re already dressed for the part, an impromptu video chat from colleagues or clients won’t throw you suddenly off your game.

 - Stay social.
-Nope, this doesn’t mean posting on Facebook or Snapchat all day—unless of course your outfit is so on point, per tip #2, it requires it.
+Nope, this doesn’t mean posting on Facebook or Snapchat all day—unless of course, your outfit is so on point, per tip #2, it requires it.
 Working from home can be isolating, so it’s a good idea to find local groups, co-working spaces, or networking events that help you stay connected to people in your industry or with whom you share interests.
-I’m practicing what I preach—I recently joined Women in Digital and am excited to attend their national conference next month!
+I’m practicing what I preach—I recently joined Together Digital and am excited to attend their national conference next month!
 Need to ask a colleague a question?
 Instead of firing off an email, pick up the phone.

 - Subscribe to this podcast.
 If you enjoy hearing from other moms who are making it work, then you will especially love the “Best of Both Worlds” podcast hosted by Laura Vanderkam, author of I Know How She Does It: How Successful Women Make The Most of Their Time and a mom of four, and Sarah Hart-Unger, a mom of three, practicing physician, and blogger.
 While it’s not specific to moms who work from home, there is no shortage of great tips and conversations on work/life balance, career development, parenting, time management, productivity, and making time for fun.